 The obvious way to reduce blue light is to reduce exposure to blue wavelengths, especially after dark.
 Of course, this isn’t always practical or desirable.

-A number of companies have come into this space with blue light blocking glasses.
+A number of companies have come into this space with their blue light filter and blue light blocking glasses.
+These glasses feature blue light filter that helps in checking the exposure to blue light.

 The real question is, do these glasses work?